-A simple baileys fudge made with everyone's favorite liqueur.
-All you need are four ingredients to make a smooth chocolate fudge with hints of Irish Cream.
+A simple Irish cream fudge made with everyone's favorite liqueur.
+All you need are four ingredients to make a smooth chocolate fudge with hints of Bailey's Irish Cream.

-First, start by lining an eight by eight (8×8) inch casserole dish with parchment paper.
-You can use a nine by nine (9×9) inch if needed.
+First, start by lining an 8x8-inch dish with parchment paper.
+You can use a 9x9-inch if needed.

 One good way to make sure the paper stays in place, when the fudge is added, is to butter the pan first.
 Once it's lined, set the dish aside.

 Next, grab a large saucepan and place it over low heat.
 To the pan, add the chocolate chips, Irish cream liqueur, and sweetened condensed milk.

 Stir everything to combine.
 It should only take about 5 to 7 minutes for the chocolate to fully melt.

 But, you'll want to keep stirring the whole time to keep the chips from sticking and burning.
 The mixture will be thick and have a glossy appearance.

 Add the vanilla extract and stir until well combined.

 Then, once the ingredients have mixed, pour the hot fudge into the prepared pan.

 Now, use a rubber spatula to transfer the fudge and smooth it out.
 The next step is the hardest one of the recipe.